Thursday, June 6, 2024

 Looking Back: Main Street Dorchester, 10 Decades Ago

-The photos above provide some of the best images that we have seen depicting Dorchester's bustling main street (Washington Avenue) as it appeared in the 1920s.
+The photos above provide some of the best images that we have seen depicting Dorchester's bustling main street, or Washington Ave., as it appeared in the 1920s.
+(Click on each photo for a better look.)

 The first photo shows the South Side Garage, located on the west side of the block between 6th and 7th Streets.
 Henry Sehnert owned and operated the garage from 1925 to 1930, before moving to the other side of the street, where he would operate his Ford garage for half a century.
 The South Side Garage was located near the present-day car wash.

 Today's City Hall can clearly be seen in the photo, looking north.
-At the time of the picture, the building housed Citizen's State Bank -- Dorchester oldest continuous business, despite the name change.
-Also picture are the post office, and the Masonic and Good Fellows Hall (the second floor of today's City Hall and Donna's Hair Creations.)
+At the time of the picture, the building housed Citizen's State Bank, Dorchester oldest continuous business, despite the name change.
+Also pictured are the Post Office and the Masonic and Good Fellows Hall (which were housed on the second floor of today's City Hall and Donna's Hair Creations.)

 Other photos published by the Times clearly show Dorchester's former water tower in the background of the South Side Garage.
 Prior to the 1920s, this area of main street was home to Skinkle Cafe and the H. Oetkin Machine Shop, accordi